 The scene defines the initial viewpoint.
-Users can then navigate the scene using mouse or keyboard as available.
+Users can then navigate the scene using the mouse, keyboard or touch screen, as available.
 See Navigate a scene view to learn about the various interaction options and how to programmatically navigate the scene.

-There are two important concepts to consider when configuring a scene view:
+There are a number of important concepts to consider when configuring a scene view:

 - Realistic - There is an atmosphere effect applied to both the sky and the surface as viewed from above.